 Debit or Credit: Which Card is Safer?

 I want to focus today on payment issues and make you all aware of something that might not fit the mold of conventional wisdom.
 Many people think that Debit Cards are a superior form of payment because exposure is limited only to funds currently available in an account.
 While that is true consider the following when choosing what type of card to use when you make payment choices on line:

-Source: http://www.kiplinger.com/columns/fitness/archive/2001/ff20010808.htm
+Source: https://www.kiplinger.com/columns/fitness/archive/2001/ff20010808.htm

+Debit or Credit: Which Card is Safer?